-The Company's management is responsible for ensuring that the Company conducts its business in accordance with Shari'a Rules and Principles.
-It is our responsibility to form an independent opinion, based on our review of the operations of the Company, and to report to you.
+The Company's management is responsible for ensuring that the Company conducts its business in accordance with the Islamic Shari'a Rules and principles.
+It is our responsibility to form an independent opinion, based on our review of the Company's operations and to report to you.